WannaSleepBadly/WannaSleepBadly/README.md

 ### 🔭 About me
 - I'm a computer science student at RTU MIREA.
 - I study classical machine learning, natural language processing and deep learning.
-- I compete in various AI hackathons
+- I compete in various AI hackathons.

 ### ✉️ Contacts
 You can contact me at [rapoportjulia2021@gmail.com](mailto:rapoportjulia2021@gmail.com)